Click on this link for all the posts on basic facilities >

 The yurt survived the fires of October 2017.
 I had given it a thorough soaking before we had to leave the quinta, and set a sprinkler going on top of it.
 The water supply pipes burned out, but the sprinkler kept going long enough to mean the yurt was completely untouched by the fire, even though it came to within 20cm of the back of it.

-Now, 9 years on, it’s still my home and as the vision for the buildings here has evolved and changed, will continue to be so.
+Now, 9 years on, it’s still part of my ‘home’ and until the vision for the buildings here has been realised, will continue to be so.

-Initially we used the kitchen facilities in the yurt – a camping stove and the woodburner – but needed a better solution for accommodating volunteers and visitors and for more varied meals.
-An outside kitchen was created behind the ‘wee house’, the smaller of the two buildings, in 2013.
-For 4 years this was the main summer kitchen for volunteers and visitors, featuring a cob oven, wood-fired stove and parabolic reflector solar cooker.
-The kitchen burned out along with the wee house in the October 2017 fires.
-We plan to rebuild in 2018, resources permitting.
-Another kitchen is planned for the main building.
+Initially we used our camping-style kitchen facilities in the yurt but needed a better solution for accommodating volunteers, guests and visitors and for more varied meals.
+An outside kitchen was created behind the wee house in 2013.
+This was the main summer kitchen for me and for volunteers and visitors, featuring a cob oven, wood-fired stove and parabolic reflector solar cooker.
+It burned out along with the wee house in the October 2017 fires.
+We plan to rebuild, resources permitting.
+Another kitchen is now complete in the main building which will eventually become the communal hub of the quinta.

 At the beginning of 2010, we were aiming to have a solar-heated shower and washing area up and running as soon as practicable.